MileHacker Logo

 • Duolingo

-Good for learning basic phrases and vocabulary.
+Good for picking up some simple phrases and vocabulary.

 • HelloChinese

-Has interactive lessons specifically for Chinese.
+Has interactive lessons exclusively for Chinese.

 Beyond Basic Phrases